buhrmi/simpwars-contracts/README.md

 This repo contains the smart contract that allows anyone to tokenize Twitch streamers on the Ethereum blockchain.
 A tokenized streamer is called a simp.
 Simps are needed to fight in the upcoming [SimpWars](https://github.com/buhrmi/simpwars).

 Anyone can mint new simps for a small minting fee.
-This fee logarithmically decreases by 50% every 24 hours (down to a minimum of 0.1 ETH), but doubles every time a new simp is minted.
+This fee logarithmically decreases by 50% every 24 hours (down to a minimum of 0.1 ETH), and doubles every time a new simp is minted.

 Only **one** simp can be minted per streamer.
 No simps are pre-minted.
 To mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
 If you submit too much Eth, the contract will send the remaining Eth back to you.
 You can check the `price` function to see the current minting fee.